szasza576/kube-installation/README.md

 If you deploy into a cloud provider like Azure then it is better if you deploy into a dedicated vNet so we can avoid to mess up something.

 ## Linux preparation
-Once you have your VMs then follow the following steps to prepare them.
+Once you have your VMs/BMs then install Ubuntu 22.04 and setup networking with fixed IP addresses.
+Then follow the following steps to prepare the nodes.

 **Execute these steps on BOTH machines!**